 - Planning: With so many moving parts it’s essential that the COO is able to see how they all slot together in the support of the overall accomplishment of WiV mission and goals.
 This includes making sure internal projects don’t clash or replicate work, Balancing workloads and resources across workgroups forward planning.

-- Onboarding: Onboarding of new Board members, approval of workgroup members, employees etc.
+- Onboarding: Onboarding of new Board members, approval of workgroup members, Team members, etc.

 - Growth and Mission: Support workgroups with their internal growth processes, and make sure they are aligned with WiV’s overall mission and vision.
 Help establish essential workgroups.